gnasses/DevNetStudyGroup/README.md

 # DevNetStudyGroup

-This is a location for study group participants to practive using Git and GitHub, and also to share code and "Cookbooks" to collaborate.
+This is a location for study group participants to practice using Git and GitHub, store classwork, and also to share code and "Cookbooks" to collaborate.